gitit24x7/gitit24x7/README.md

 - 👀 I’m interested in Web-development, OpenSource Contributions, DSA and Chess!
 - 🌱 I’m currently learning MERN stack
 - 💞️ I’m looking to collaborate on DSA problems, competitive coding, OpenSource projects and Webdev.
-- 📫 How to reach me
+- 📫 How to reach me : email: thisisadityaojha@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Actually there are none that I can think of for now!
 - 👩‍💻 I code in: JavaScript, C++ and Python